Do Grandparents Get Jealous of the Other Grandparents?

 I think that holds true with our grandkiddos.

-The more love grandchildren are shown and offered, by all the sides, the better.
+The more love grandchildren are shown and offered, by all the sides, maternal grandparents and paternal grandparents, the better.

 What a blessing it is to be loved.